thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Because of the increased batch sizes, it increases changesets and thus increases the amount of code released into the wild.
 In turn, this increases risks.
-In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by adopting more processes through using feature branching.
+In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually reinforced by adopting more processes through using feature branching.

-[//]: # (Wouter: emphasised is niet het goede woord. exacerbated?)

 In all honesty, it is this false sense of security that makes feature branching so evil.
 Feature branches tend to hide the real problems teams have.
 Whereas,